ashiq24/CoDA-NO/README.md

 ### Installations

-The configurations for all the experiments are at `config/ssl_ns_elastic.yaml` (for fluid structure interaction) and `config/RB_config.yaml` (For Releigh Bernerd system).
+The configurations for all the experiments are at `config/ssl_ns_elastic.yaml` (for fluid-structure interaction) and `config/RB_config.yaml` (For Releigh Bernard system).

 To set up the environments and install the dependencies, please run the following command:
 ```
 pip install -r requirements.txt
 ```
-It require `python>=3.11.9` and the `torch` installations be need to tailor to the specific cuda verion for your machine.
+It requires `python>=3.11.9`, and the `torch` installations need to be tailored to the specific Cuda version for your machine.

-**Short Cut** If you already use neuraloprator package, we already have most the packages installed.
-Then you just need to execuete the following line to roll back to comapatiable version.
+**Shortcut: ** If you already use the neuraloprator package, we already have most of the packages installed.
+Then, you just need to execute the following line to roll back to a compatible version.

 ```
 pip install -e git+https://github.com/ashiq24/neuraloperator.git@coda_support#egg=neuraloperator